FINAL-PROJECT-T-H-K/Social-Network-Project/06TestAutomationFramework/README.md

 - UI Tests are located under the `ui.socialnetwork.tests` package.

 **2. Running UI Tests Suite**
 - To run the UI test suite, navigate to your cloned repository on your local machine.
+Or directly run it in the
+- project's command with right-clicking on `seleniumRunBat.bat` file.

 **3. Double-Click to Run Tests**
 - Execute the tests by double-clicking on the `seleniumRunBat.bat` file.